klarman-cell-observatory/forceatlas2/README.md

 --output | Output file |
 --nsteps | Number of iterations | 1000
---barnesHutOptimize | Whether to use Barnes-Hut optimization (true or false) | true --undirected | Whether input graph is undirected | true --nthreads | Number of threads to use. | All cores --format | Output file format.
+--barnesHutOptimize | Whether to use Barnes-Hut optimization (true or false) | true --2d | Whether to produce a 2d layout | false --undirected | Whether input graph is undirected | true --nthreads | Number of threads to use. | All cores --format | Output file format.
 One of csv, gdf, gexf, gml, graphml, pajek, txt | txt --barnesHutSplits | Number of splits to use for Barnes-Hut tree building.
-Number of threads used is 8 to the power barnesHutSplits | 1
+Number of threads used is 8 to the power barnesHutSplits for 3d or 4 to the power barnesHutSplits for 2d | All cores
 --coords | Tab separated file containing initial coordinates with headers id, x, y, and, z | --seed | Seed for random number generation for initial node position | timestamp --barnesHutUpdateIter | Update Barnes-Hut tree every barnesHutUpdateIter iterations | 1